mdn/content/files/en-us/web/api/domstringlist/contains/index.md

 ### Return value

-A boolean indicating if the given string is in the list.
+A boolean indicating whether the given string is in the list.

 ### Exceptions